 Introduction

-This document presents the Wirepas MQTT Console, a web based utility to connect to a Wirepas MQTT Broker.
+This document presents the Wirepas MQTT Console, a web based utility which allows to communicate with Wirepas based gateway(s) connected to an MQTT broker.
 This is a development and debugging tool which allows to:

 What you'll learn